 Remove the chip at a 45°angle out of the water and place chip on absorbent paper with the chip ID facing up (Figure 6).

 NOTE: Chips are now ready to be read.
-Skip to Step 8 for scanning on the EV characterization platform reader.
+Skip to Step 8 for scanning on the SP-IRIS reader.

 [Place Figure 6 here]